 Ganaxolone is a synthetic molecule with steroid backbone which resembles endogenous neurosteroids that are synthesized and acting in the brain.
 There are three groups of endogenous neurosteroids: pregnane neurosteroids (allopregnanolone and allotetrahydrodeoxycorticosterone), androstane neurosteroids(androstanediol and etiocholanolone) and sulfated neurosteroids (pregnenolone sulfate).
-Neurosteroids from the pregnane group show anti-seizure activity in various animal models due to their positiveallosteric modulation of GABA-A receptors and increase of chloride influx [16].The development of ganaxolone was initiated by Kelvin Gee and Nancy Lan at CoSensys company [17], and then continued by Edward Monaghan and hisassociates[18].Later development took place at Marinus Pharmaceuticals, Inc., after this company obtained development and commercialization rights from Purdue Pharmaceuticals, who acquired CoSensys in 1998 [18].
+Neurosteroids from the pregnane group show anti-seizure activity in various animal models due to their positiveallosteric modulation of GABA-A receptors and increase of chloride influx 16.The development of ganaxolone was initiated by Kelvin Gee and Nancy Lan at CoSensys company 17, and then continued by Edward Monaghan and hisassociates 18.Later development took place at Marinus Pharmaceuticals, Inc., after this company obtained development and commercialization rights from Purdue Pharmaceuticals, who acquired CoSensys in 1998 18.
 Ganaxolone is currently in phase 3 clinical trials, and the results are expected in 2016.

 CHEMISTRY

-Reduction of progesterone at the 5- and 3-positions of the steroid A-ring leads to formation of endogenous neurosteroid allopregnanolone (through an intermediate metabolite 5-dihydroprogesterone) which has modulating effect on GABA-A receptors, and lacks progestogenic effect [19].
+Reduction of progesterone at the 5- and 3-positions of the steroid A-ring leads to formation of endogenous neurosteroid allopregnanolone (through an intermediate metabolite 5-dihydroprogesterone) which has modulating effect on GABA-A receptors, and lacks progestogenic effect 19.
 However, allopregnanolone could be oxidized back to 5-dihydroprogesterone which has progestogenic properties.
 Ganaxolone (3alpha-hydroxy-3beta-methyl-5alpha-pregnan-20-one) is synthesized from allopregnanolone by methylation at position 3 of its A-ring (Figure 1).
 The methyl group added prevents conversion of ganaxolone back to a steroid with hormonal (progestogenic) properties, improving its safety profile.

-Ganaxolone (molecular weight 332.52) is present at room temperature as white powder which is insoluble in water [20].
+Ganaxolone (molecular weight 332.52) is present at room temperature as white powder which is insoluble in water 20.
 Due to its insolubility in water, significant efforts were made to prepare suitable oral formulations of ganaxolone with acceptable bioavailability.
 Successful formulation efforts resulted in a patent issued to Marinus Pharmaceuticals Inc.covering an oral suspension and capsule formulation.
-The new formulations achievedbioavailability of 300-400% compared to conventional ganaxolone formulations [21].
+The new formulations achievedbioavailability of 300-400% compared to conventional ganaxolone formulations 21.

 PHARMACODYNAMICS